What is Tinnitus and what can be done?

 - Be mindful when listening to music, including live concerts and volume settings while wearing headphones and earbuds.

-- Decrease salt and nerve stimulants, including coffee, cola, tobacco and aspirin.
+- Decrease salt and nerve stimulants, including coffee, cola, tobacco, and aspirin.

 - Monitor your stress level.